So you’ve cooked a sizeable piece of brisket, consumed a considerable amount for dinner and now you’re left with enough for a couple more dinners.

-Wait until it has cooled and you need to weigh out 2.2 pounds for this recipe.
-I know it sounds like a lot of meat but we are going to make a few batches of this Bolognese sauce, trust me, you are going to thank me later for making extra.
+For this recipe you will need 2.2 pounds of brisket.
+I know it sounds like a lot of meat but this recipe will make a couple of meals, and trust me, you are going to thank me later for making extra.

-How long to let the Bolognese cook for?
+How long to let the Bolognese cook for in the slow cooker?

-The first one, how much time do you have?
-That means are you prepping this at midday for tonight’s dinner?
+How much time do you have?
+This means are you prepping this at midday for tonight’s dinner?
 Then 4 to 6 hours is fine.
-I wouldn’t bother making this recipe if I couldn’t give all those ingredients at least four hours to cook away.

 Hence why when I cook a brisket, my family gets excited for two reasons.
-One is they know they are getting brisket, the other is they know in 2 to 3 days time they are getting the best Bolognese sauce they have ever tasted.
-This is the very reason I make a large batch and portion it out.
+One is they know they are getting brisket, the other is they know in a couple of days time they are getting the best Bolognese sauce they have ever tasted.

 To make this recipe, you will require:

 - A slow cooker or large lidded pot

 What kind of Pasta should I use with the Bolognese?

 If you want to keep things traditional you should use a larger flat style pasta like Tagliatelle.
 This is commonly used with a Bolognese sauce mainly because of its wide shape that resembles a ribbon, this helps it to hold the sauce a lot better than thinner styled pastas.